Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 # Solutions

 I list specific solutions below.
 I feel that some solutions are not really well explained on the internet, basically leading to bad discoverability.
-Take from this list what you need, providing a general solution for every specific case is impossible.
+Take from this list what you need.
+Providing a general solution for every specific case is impossible.

 ## General